exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### Parser Implementation V1

 The legacy parser (V1) parser searches for one specific script option.
 The parser starts from the beginning of the script code.
 If found, the parser immediately removes the script option from the script code and returns the option value.
-It validates the

 ### Parser Implementation V2

 The parser provides an interface to parse the UDF script for all options at once.
 All found script options need to be collected in an associative container.
-Internally. the parses uses [ctpg](https://github.com/peter-winter/ctpg) to parse the UDF script code line-by-line.
+Internally, the parses uses [ctpg](https://github.com/peter-winter/ctpg) to parse the UDF script code line-by-line.

 ## Cross-cutting Concerns